 For healthy adults, 20-25% of your total time asleep should be REM sleep.
 That’s where the 90-minute number mentioned above comes from.
 If you sleep for 7-8 hours, 20% of that equates to roughly an hour-and-a-half, or 90 minutes.

 However, it’s worth noting that the amount of REM sleep we need also declines with age.
 With newborn babies, it can be 50% of their total sleep time.
-That percentage drops significantly early on, but then continues to decrease gradually as we get older.
+Sleep studies indicate that percentage drops significantly early on, then continues to decrease gradually as we get older.